mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 ### Configure TailwindCss to Reload on Change

 Sadly you don't start with access to everything that TailwindCSS has to offer.
-Basically if a Tailwind code is currently being used in your site, you won't be able to see the changes you want until you "rebuild your css".
-To do this during development you will need to do 2 things.
+Basically if a Tailwind element is not currently being used in your site, you won't have access to that element until you "rebuild your css".
+To do this frequently you will need to do 2 things.

 1. Install the Tailwind compiler